-How to Select Board Cameras
+Board Cameras Information

 Board cameras, also commonly called printed circuit board (PCB) cameras, are a type of small-footprint video camera that are valued for their general versatility.
 With optical devices and image sensors mounted directly on a circuit board, manufacturers are able to sacrifice components to provide a space-saving design.
 Cellular phones and surveillance systems are the most prominent employers of board cameras.

 Board cameras are a type of digital camera that have their optical recording devices--aperture, lens, and image sensor--directly attached to a printed circuit board with typical input/output.
 As such, most board cameras are small in size—registering just 1/3" in lens diameter.
 CCD image sensors are most common, but CMOS and CID sensors are used as well.
 Without a specified feature, board cameras retain the functionality of video cameras in general.
-It is recommended you visit GlobalSpec's video camera selection guide for an in-depth look at the capabilities of board cameras.
+It is recommended you visit Engineering360's video camera selection guide for an in-depth look at the capabilities of board cameras.

 The display of a board camera is relayed through the I/O of the PCB, typically a display or handheld monitor.
 Since there are no analog controls, recording options are also controlled through this interface.
 Attached to a programmable logic controller, board cameras can act as a type of vision system.